-Mr. Watkins discussed how Dr. Gaske conducted his COSS utilizing the 4CP method to allocate NIPSCO's generation costs.
-He explained that under Dr. Gaske's 4CP method, the entire amount of NIPSCO's generation plant investment is allocated based on four hours of peak demand.
-Dr. Gaske has assumed that the cost per kW is the same for baseload units as for peaker units and he has also assumed that the utilization of NIPSCO's baseload units are the same as its peaker units; i.e., peaker units are dispatched and run at the same level throughout the year as do baseload units.
+Mr. Watkins discussed how Dr. Gaske conducted his COSS utilizing the 4CP method to allocate generation costs.
+Under Dr. Gaske's 4CP method, the entire amount of NIPSCO's generation plant investment is allocated based on four hours of peak demand.
+Dr. Gaske assumed that the cost per kW is the same for baseload units as for peaker units, and he has also assumed that the utilization of NIPSCO's baseload units are the same as its peaker units; i.e., peaker units are dispatched and run at the same level throughout the year as baseload units.
 Mr. Watkins testified that Dr. Gaske indicated either the 4CP or 12CP methodology would be appropriate for NIPSCO's production function, but he chose to only use the 4CP allocation method for NIPSCO's fixed production costs in this case.
 Mr. Watkins testified that the Commission has previously approved the 12CP methodology for NIPSCO and in fact, directed NIPSCO to utilize a 12CP study as the initial basis on which to determine class revenue responsibilities (43526 Final Order, p.
 85).
 Mr. Watkins testified that Dr. Gaske's 4CP COSS results in several classes receiving a free ride and assign no generation cost.
 Even though these customers require generation service, they are not assigned a single dollar of rate base associated with generation capacity costs.

-Mr. Watkins explained that neither the Company nor Dr. Gaske has conducted a cost allocation study based on the current configuration of customer classes, the current usage and load profiles of its various customer classes, nor the current revenues associated with NIPSCO's retail customers.
-Rather, the Company and Dr. Gaske have presented their case under the assumption that the Commission will approve the Company's proposed Rates 830 and 831 restructuring.
-As such, Dr. Gaske's COSS only reflects the Company's proposal that a significant amount of large industrial load will leave the NIPSCO system for generation purposes.
-He went on to state that this has a profound impact on COSS results.
-Under the Company's proposals, as well as Dr. Gaske's COSS analysis, all other customers are then allocated the full amount of NIPSCO's capacity-related generation costs wherein the large industrial classes' loads are expressed at significantly reduced levels due to the proposed Rates 830/831 restructuring.
-Mr. Watkins explained this choice by NIPSCO as problematic and due to the massive number of adjustments that are interrelated to the Company's proposed rate restructuring for Rates 830/831, he was not able to create or depict the Company's total costs and revenues under the actual current rate configuration and customer profiles.
-Additionally, Dr. Gaske only utilizes the results of his cost of service study to assign revenue responsibility to, and design rates for, the proposed Rate 831 rate schedule.
-With regard to all other rate classes, Dr. Gaske proposes to assign any remaining overall increase in the revenue requirement to classes on an equal percentage basis.
+Mr. Watkins explained that neither NIPSCO nor Dr. Gaske conducted a cost allocation study based on the current configuration of customer classes, the current usage and load profiles of its various customer classes, nor the current revenues associated with NIPSCO's retail customers.
+Rather, NIPSCO and Dr. Gaske have presented their case under the assumption that the Commission will approve NIPSCO's proposed Rates 830 and 831 restructuring.
+As such, Dr. Gaske's COSS only reflects NIPSCO's proposal that a significant amount of large industrial load will leave the NIPSCO system for generation purposes.
+He stated that this has a profound impact on COSS results.
+Under NIPSCO's proposals and Dr. Gaske's COSS analysis, all other customers are then allocated the full amount of NIPSCO's capacity-related generation costs wherein the large industrial classes' loads are expressed at significantly reduced levels due to Rates 830 and 831.
+Mr. Watkins explained this choice by NIPSCO as problematic, and due to the massive number of adjustments that are interrelated to NIPSCO's proposed rate restructuring for Rates 830 and 831, he was not able to create or depict NIPSCO's total costs and revenues under the actual current rate configuration and customer profiles.
+Additionally, Dr. Gaske only utilized the results of his COSS to assign revenue responsibility to, and design rates for, the proposed Rate 831 rate schedule.
+With regard to all other rate classes, Dr. Gaske assigned any remaining overall increase in the revenue requirement to classes on an equal percentage basis.